 For dinner I visited Ellington’s, which is located on the 4th floor of the Fairlane Hotel.
 While I found the appetizer portions to be on the small side, the smoked chicken main course is to die for!
 Really juicy and delicious.
 The restaurant has a classy indoor dining area and a wraparound terrace if you want to dine outside.

-If you have an extra day in Nashville then there are several more things you can do.
+If you have more than 2 days in Nashville then there are several more things you can do.
 You can:

 Try hot chicken at Hattie B’s – Hattie B’s is a famous Nashville restaurant chain serving hot chicken, which is basically spicy fried chicken that’s been marinated and covered in a cayenne pepper sauce.
 It’s a local speciality and definitely something you should try at least once.